microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/Overview.md

 # SDK

 The SDK is primarily responsible for building relevant tables and graphs.
-Using logic from the [Data Processor](./Architecture/The-Data-Processing-Pipeline.md), the SDK creates custom tables and/or graphs.
+Using plugin logic from the [Data Processor](./The-Data-Processing-Pipeline.md), the SDK creates custom tables and/or graphs.

 # Custom Data Source

-[Architecture/The Custom Data Source](./Architecture/The-Custom-Data-Source-Model.md) is a native binary which can parse the Data Source.
+[Architecture/The Custom Data Source](.The-Custom-Data-Source-Model.md) is a native binary which can parse the Data Source.
 A Custom Data Source (CDS) advertises the data source which it can parse.
 If the relevant binaries exist, the CDS has the logic for creating tables from the data source in a .
 One or more Custom Data Sources is a plugin.
 Plugins are compiled into binaries which are loaded into the SDK to handle table building.